hyperledger-labs/blockchain-analyzer/docs/Basic_setup.md

-# Getting Started Basic Network
+# Getting Started with Basic Network

 This is an example to setup the project with `basic` network on a new Ubuntu 18.04 / 16.04 virtual machine from scratch.
 The instructions should also work on Mac OS.